Lemon-Juiced/ScalarRPGUtils/README.md

 - Rings (2 per player): grant a single buff depending on ring material and the material's tier.

 ### Items and crafting materials
-- Burnisher: a tool used to shape raw gems into usable forms.
+- Burnisher: a tool used to shape raw resources into usable forms (called components).
 Higher-tier Burnishers produce higher-quality gems.
-- Tier 1–3 Gems (used in crafting Curios items):
+- Tier 1–3 Components (used in crafting Curios items):
   - Diamond: Regeneration buff
   - Emerald: Various buffs
     - Nullifies negative potion effects